How to drive safely on ice and snow

 snow driving cold snap 2019

-While using your foot brake could easily cause the wheels to lock up and skid – or activate the anti-lock braking system (ABS) – engine braking will slow and control the wheels without grabbing at them like brake pads or shoes.
+While using your foot brake could easily cause the wheels to lock up and skid – or activate the anti-lock braking system (ABS) – engine braking will slow and control the wheels without grabbing at them like brake pads.

 Engine braking should thus limit the risk of accelerating or skidding.
 Then you can start to carefully apply the brakes.
 “Driving downhill in low gears will help you stay in control and takes a lighter toll on the brakes,” adds Gené.